Chadwick-Marketing/social-docs/docs/features/link-types/setting-up-a-donation-link.md

 :::info

-Predefined donation amounts are displayed as radio buttons on bio link, eliminating the need for users to manually enter how much they want to donate.
+Predefined donation amounts are displayed as radio buttons on your bio link, eliminating the need for users to manually enter how much they want to donate.

 :::info